 Samsung Galaxy A13 5G review: Should I buy it?

-Samsung’s Galaxy A13 5G offers the most complete package of any A10 series device to date, but it does so at a cost.
+Samsung’s Galaxy A13 5G offered the most complete package of any A10 series device to date at launch, but it did so at a cost.
 The addition of 5G provides better longevity than previous models, it’s more powerful than ever, and the 50MP primary camera offers pleasing results in good lighting.
 However, the lack of improvements to the peripheral cameras and missing ultrawide shooter, the weak display, and the bland design raise some questions about the $70 price increase.
 I can’t help but feel that Samsung would’ve been better off skipping 5G and making improvements to the rest of the package instead to make it a better overall starter smartphone.

 For as difficult as the Samsung Galaxy A13 5G can be to justify unlocked, US carrier access tells a slightly different story.
 Right now, it’s available for free from T-Mobile or for $2 per month at AT&T over 36 months.
 Paying $72 is much easier to justify than $249 outright.

 With a boost to its camera setup or plastic finish, Samsung could have a real winner among budget-friendly smartphones.